ahnlak-dragonruby/ahnlak-dragonruby.github.io/quickstart.md

 There's a bunch of useful things in that `args` parameter.
 Mostly they are documented somewhere, but these are the ones I've found most helpful and least obvious:

-* args.grid, a bunch of metrics about the screen size
+* `args.grid`, a bunch of metrics about the screen size
-* args.outputs.debug, a special output queue that is rendered last, and not in your published game
+* `args.outputs.debug`, a special output queue that is rendered last, and not in your published game